Arthur Melo: Loan to Liverpool

 On 1 September 2022, Liverpool announced the loan signing of Arthur.
 Juventus specified that Liverpool had paid €4.5 million in loan fees, with an option to purchase the player for €37.5 million at the end of the one-year loan.

 Arthur made his Liverpool debut in a 4–1 UEFA Champions League defeat to Napoli on 7 September 2022.

-Arthur's Liverpool experience was blighted by physical condition problems after having been forced to train alone while he was at Juventus.
+However, his experience at the club was blighted by physical condition problems after having been forced to train alone while he was at Juventus.
 He returned to Italy at the end of his loan spell having made just one substitute appearance totalling 13 minutes all season.

 Loan to Fiorentina

 On 22 July 2023, Arthur joined Serie A club Fiorentina on loan.
 On 29 May, he started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Conference League final.

 Loan to Girona

 On 1 February 2025, Arthur joined Spanish club Girona for the remainder of the 2024–25 season.